gohugoio/hugo/docs/content/templates/list.md

 Hugo uses a set of rules to figure out which template to use when rendering a specific page.

 Hugo will use the following prioritized list.
-If a file isn’t present than the next one in the list will be used.
-This enables you to craft specific layouts when you want to without creating more templates then necessary.
+If a file isn’t present, then the next one in the list will be used.
+This enables you to craft specific layouts when you want to without creating more templates than necessary.
 For most sites only the \_default file at the end of the list will be needed.